Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Simulations

+We performed simulations on the \textit{Polblogs} dataset \cite{adamicPoliticalBlogosphere20042005}, a directed network of $1222$ nodes and $19090$ edges representing hyperlinks between political blogs around the time of the 2004 US presidential election, as well as on the \textit{Ugandan health advice} social network of Ugandan households exchanging health advice in villages \cite{chamiSocialNetworkFragmentation2017}, containing $361$ nodes and $1360$ edges.
+Two scenarios were considered, with and without positive diffusion, over a wide parameterization range that allows us to observe the capacity of a strategy to control an infection by affecting a minimal set of agents.

+\Fig{fig:heat-maps} summarizes the empirical results: the first row of heatmaps refers to the scenario with neutralized positive diffusion ($\HealFun=0$), contrary to the second row.
+Each grayscale heatmap shows the final infection size when applying \methodinitials; in the black regions the infection is completely removed, while the brighter part indicates persistence at the end of the simulation.
+Each colored heatmap, compares \methodinitials to one of the competitors (LRIE and MCM) by showing a landscape of AUC-ratio values (\Eq{eq:auc-ratio}) over a $2$d parametrization.
+In each heatmap, the shape of the function $\HealFun$ of the positive diffusion is fixed, while the shape of the function $\InfFun$ of the negative diffusion varies: its saturation level increases ($s_\InfFun$) along the x-axis, and its slope ($\ell_\InfFun$) increases along the y-axis.
+For simplicity, we set for the exogenous rates $\alpha, \delta = 0$, as they merely cause a time shift to the diffusion outcome.

-In each heatmap, we fix the shape of the transition function $\HealFun$ of the positive diffusion and only play with the parameters of the function $\InfFun$ of the negative diffusion: its saturation level increases along the x-axis and its slope increases along the y-axis.
-On the top-left side of a heatmap, the epidemic parameters define a weak infection and any strategy would perform well, while on the bottom-right side the infection becomes hard to completely remove for all strategies (given the amount of resources).
-Moreover, in the left border, the low saturation level causes $\InfFun$ to already saturate with just one neighbor of the opposing state.
-In the regime where $\InfFun$ is almost linear and $\HealFun=0$, \methodinitials and LRIE are equivalent and perform almost the same.
-The general remark on the results is that \methodinitials appears to be the most versatile and best performing strategy in this setting of competitive spreading.
+The color heatmaps highlight three regimes.
+On the top-left side of a heatmap, the difussion parameters define a weak infection for which any strategy would perform well.
+Contrary, on the bottom-right side, the infection becomes harder to control for all strategies, with the given budget of resources.
+Moreover, in the left border, the low saturation level causes $\InfFun$ to already saturate with just one infected neighbor.
+When $\InfFun$ is almost linear and $\HealFun=0$, \methodinitials and LRIE appear to be equivalent.
+Overall, those heatmaps exhibit a clear pattern with a right-curve-shaped darker area where \methodinitials overpowers systematically all competitors, showing that it is the most versatile and best performing strategy in the considered competitive spreading setting.